dbbs-lab/bsb-core/docs/getting-started/guide_simulation.rst

 The keys given in the :guilabel:`cell_models` should correspond to a ``cell type`` in the network.
 If a certain ``cell type`` does not have a corresponding ``cell model`` then no cells of that type will be instantiated in the network.
-For our case we choose one of the simplest NEST models, the parrot neuron:
+For our case we choose one of the simplest NEST models, the `parrot neuron <https://nest-simulator.readthedocs.io/en/v3.8/models/parrot_neuron.html>`_:

 .. tab-set-code::